Glinek/omniMath/readme.md

 There are two ways to install this library:
 1. Download this repository as .zip and include it using Arduino IDE (Sketch>>Include Library>>Add .ZIP Library...)
 ![image](https://github.com/user-attachments/assets/76835efe-9595-47fe-bc95-d909f662d4a9)
-2. Add this library from Arduino IDE's library manager by typing *omniMath* and selecting *omniMath by Szymon GLinka*
+2. Add this library from Arduino IDE's library manager by typing *omniMath* and selecting *omniMath by Szymon Glinka*

 # Documentation